hvignolo87/Marketing-Campaign-Classification/README.md

 ## Metrics

-The performance measure used to qualify the works will be: Expected Utility.
+The performance measure used to qualify the works will be: *Expected Utility*.